Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Running back

-Chris Carson got some really hard yards (finishing with 105) and led Seattle to gaining 145 yards against what had been the No. 1 run defense in the NFL.
+Chris Carson got some really hard yards (finishing with 105) and led Seattle to gaining 145 yards on the ground against what had been the No. 1 run defense in the NFL.
 But Carson also had two fumbles, losing one at what could have been a really key time in the fourth quarter.
 The games are just about gone when Seattle can get away with that.

 Grade: B-